Seg-Zero: Reasoning-Chain Guided Segmentation via Cognitive Reinforcement: Method

-\textbf{Test-time Reasoning}.
-Reasoning is the crucial part in reasoning segmentation tasks.
+\minisection{Test-time Reasoning} Reasoning is the crucial part in reasoning segmentation tasks.
 Inspired by DeepSeek-R1-Zero, we intentionally avoid using any explicit Chain-of-Thought (CoT) data to teach Seg-Zero reasoning skills.
 Instead, we aim to activate its reasoning capabilities from zero, enabling the model to autonomously generate a logical CoT before producing the final answer.
-To achieve this, we design a structured user prompt and a sophisticated reward mechanism that guides the reasoning model to follow specific instructions.
-As shown in \Cref{tab:user_prompt_template}, this user prompt instructs Seg-Zero to analyze and compare objects in the image, beginning by generating a reasoning process, followed by the final answer in a predefined format.
+To achieve this, we design a structured user prompt and a sophisticated reward mechanism to guide the reasoning model toward the correct optimization direction.
+As shown in \Cref{tab:user_prompt_template}, the user prompt instructs Seg-Zero to analyze and compare objects in the image, beginning by generating a reasoning process, followed by the final answer in a pre-defined format.
+The reward mechanism then evaluates the answers and directs the optimization process, as illustrated in \Cref{fig:gpro_illustration}.